cyaconi/astrocommunity/lua/astrocommunity/programming-language-support/rest-nvim/README.md

 # Rest.nvim

 A fast Neovim http client written in Lua.
+Updated to v2.

 ### Dependencies
 - System-wide